 In the way John presents this story, he means for us to see the resurrection of Lazarus as a picture of our resurrection — the resurrection of all who believe in Jesus.

 Listen to Jesus in verses 23–26:

 Jesus said to her, “Your brother will rise again.”
 Martha said to him, “I know that he will rise again in the resurrection on the last day.”
 Jesus said to her, “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.”

 In other words, my raising your brother is just what will happen to everyone who believes in me.

-Which means that the way to think about Lazarus’ death is this: The death of Lazarus was real and terrible, just as terrible as yours.
+This means that the way to think about Lazarus’s death is this: The death of Lazarus was real and terrible, just as terrible as yours.
 And if you think his was less terrible because Jesus raised him, the truth is your death will not be any more terrible than his, because you too will be raised by Jesus, and it is only a difference of time.
 And the amount of time between your death and resurrection are as nothing compared to eternity.

 Love Moved Jesus to Let Lazarus Die

 And now, perhaps, we are prepared to see and feel the main point.
 It was love that moved Jesus to let Lazarus die.
 It was the love of Jesus for this family and for his disciples — and for you, reading this text — that caused him to choose to let Lazarus die.